Student Homelessness and Basic Needs Insecurity

 Frequently Asked Questions About Basic Needs Insecurity

 No, you do not.
 That said, even if you don't have a permanent home address, you must still put down an address where you can receive mail.
-Options include the address of a trusted friend or family member and your school (only if granted permission to use).
+Options include the address of a trusted friend or family member or your school (only if granted permission to use).

 This verification must come from a homeless youth liaison, Runaway and Homeless Youth Act provider, U.S. Department of Housing and Urban Development provider, or financial aid administrator.